paulpierre/informer/README.md

 ## About
 **Informer (TGInformer) is a bot library that allows you to masquerade as multiple REAL users on telegram** and spy on 500+ Telegram channels **per account**.
 Details are logged to a MySQL database, a private Google Sheet and your own private channel for analysis.

 This is a functioning proof-of-concept project with known bugs.
-I am not publically actively updating this as I may or may not be commercially developing this privately.
 Feel free to fork, share and drop me a line.

 ## Potential Business Applications